-Expert tree house-builder, Roderick Romero built this wooden appendage to the emerald rainforest of Hawaii’s Big Island.
-The house is suspended from the trees themselves by garnier limbs designed to support the structure in the trees without harming the trees, you will need to use the ship's ladder to achieve access.
-Mahinui Na Lani means “beautiful sky” and this tree house is made from locally-sourced and recycled materials.
-It is designed for two to share and comes with a kitchen, outside shower and intimate bedroom.
-The treehouse is entirely off grid, using rainwater catchment, solar power, generator and battery bank.
+It is designed for two to share and comes with a kitchen, outside shower, and intimate bedroom.
+The treehouse is entirely off-grid, using rainwater catchment, solar power, generator, and battery bank.
 You can linger in the cedar hot tub while watching the birds in the treetops.
-Hawaii’s Big Island is a unique habitat which allows you to snorkel in the ocean, visit a snowy mountain and watch lava flow like a boiling red snake.
-The hotel has a separate pavilion which is offered to host “rainforest weddings” which call forth the feminine presence of Pele and the traditional rainforest spirits to bless the charmed couple.
+Hawaii’s Big Island is a unique habitat that allows you to snorkel in the ocean, visit a snowy mountain and watch the lava flow like a boiling red snake.
+The hotel has a separate pavilion that is offered to host “rainforest weddings,” which call forth the feminine presence of Pele and the traditional rainforest spirits to bless the charming couple.